 2. Selecting the Wrong Software

-To prevent this, it’s important to gather business requirements by identifying pain points and mapping your future state process.
+To prevent this, it’s important to gather business requirements by identifying pain points and mapping your process.
 During this process, you should define business goals – both short-term and long-term.

 3. Neglecting Business Process Reengineering

-As mentioned above, future state process mapping is essential.
-But how do you arrive at these future state processes?
+As mentioned above, process mapping is essential.
+But how do you arrive at your ideal future state processes?

 In many cases, you’ll use business process reengineering.
 As you find inefficiencies, you’ll redesign your workflows to solve these issues.